cgshep/voyager-cpu/README.md

 # Sphinx CPU

-Sphinx is an experimental Python emulator of a 32-bit RISC-V core.
+Sphinx CPU is an experimental Python emulator of a 32-bit RISC-V core.
 It's built with simplicity in mind for research and educational purposes.

 ## Features